It was a silver town in her day ~

 with a shiftless miner and his dreams,

-then with the smell of sage
+then with the smell of sage in her nostrils

-So she stayed on, and the town
+so she stayed on, and the town

 changed, year by year:

-root of the distant city
+aqueduct from L.A., exposed root of the distant city

-showing black here and there
+showing black here and there along the foothills

-and lives away ~
+funneling water and lives away

 silver mines